-In this chapter typical examples of examinations are described and analysed.
+In this chapter, typical examples of examinations are described and analysed.
 Each case is summed up in a recommended solution based on the limited information of the case description.
-In real cases more complex considerations are frequently called for, and the selected approach may therefore deviate from those provided here.
+In real cases, considerations that are more complex are frequently called for, and the selected approach may therefore deviate from those provided here.
 The cases are provided more to exemplify a methodology than to provide absolute answers.